Author Page

 David Whittet’s gripping story of love, betrayal and redemption is set on New Zealand’s spectacular West Coast.
 Gang Girl will capture the hearts of readers who love books featuring strong women determined to take charge of their own destiny.

-Order your signed copy of Gang Girl, with a personal inscription by the author, or purchase the eBook.
+Order your signed copy of Gang Girl, with a personal inscription by the author, or purchase the eBook or audiobook.

 THE ROAD TO MADHAPUR